SuperOfficeDocs/superoffice-docs/docs/en/email/mailgun/dkim/set-up.md

     ![x -screenshot][img1]

-2. Add your domain name and "DKIM Selector" you received from us, and click **DKIM Lookup**.
+2. Add your domain name and the "DKIM Selector" you received from us, and click **DKIM Lookup**.

 3. The result should show the values of your public DKIM key data: